Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 My Answer: C $\checkmark[ChatGPT]$

+> [!check] Correct
+>
+> Think of g(z) as the probability that the photo is of a cat.
+When this number is at or above the threshold of 0.5, predict that it is a cat.

 4. True/False?
 No matter what features you use (including if you use polynomial features), the decision boundary learned by logistic regression will be a linear decision boundary.

 My Answer: False $\checkmark[ChatGPT]$

+> [!check] Correct
+>
+> The decision boundary can also be non-linear, as described in the lectures.
 ## Cost function for logistic regression

 ***Cost function for logistic regression***